Wowie Zowie, here we are, fastest three hours in media.

 They probably have health care second only to Cuba.

-So I don't see where where it follows that uh an international force or even especially the Lebanese, Lebanese army is gonna seriously deal these people a a blow and impair their ability to wage war.
+So I don't see where it follows that an international force or even especially the Lebanese, Lebanese army, is going to seriously deal these people a blow and impair their ability to wage war.

 I just don't see it.